Civil rights groups urge companies to join fight against Georgia voting restrictions

 Georgia's Republican Party did not respond to a request for comment on voting rights groups' efforts to enlist companies' help in fighting the bills.

-The Georgia proposals have drawn scrutiny from More Than A Vote, a voter rights organization founded by LeBron James.
+The Georgia proposals have drawn scrutiny from More Than A Vote, a voter rights organization founded last year by NBA star LeBron James and other athletes to expand Black voter turnout and fight systemic racism in the wake of the police killings of George Floyd and Breonna Taylor.

-The group, which has supported athlete demonstrations in the past, tweeted it was teaming up with the NBA and the Georgia NAACP "to take on voter suppression" at this weekend's All-Star game in Atlanta.
+The group is kicking off a new campaign to fight efforts to restrict voting access.
+It will start by running a 30-second advertisement narrated by James during the televised NBA All-Star Game in Atlanta on Sunday.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.